georgegian2018/Research-Articles/sheet 1 to be send/electronics-14-01458-v2.md

 Tx/Rx-SISO-FAS
 Dual-SISO-FAS
 (b)
-Figure 16: The performance of different SISO-FAS cases versus Ns, where SNR = 40 dB, Rmin = 15 bps/Hz, and
-Ws = 2λ × 2λ: a) average rate; and b) outage probability.
-traditional MIMO with antenna selection at the transmitter and Tx-SIMO-FAS is that in FAS, only a single ﬂuid antenna is required at the transmitter as opposed to having an extreme number of ﬁxed-position antennas within the predeﬁned space.
+Figure 16: The performance of different SISO-FAS cases versus Ns, where SNR = 40 dB, Rmin = 15 bps/Hz, and Ws = 2λ × 2λ: a) average rate; and b) outage probability. traditional MIMO with antenna selection at the transmitter and Tx-SIMO-FAS is that in FAS, only a single ﬂuid antenna is required at the transmitter as opposed to having an extreme number of ﬁxed-position antennas within the predeﬁned space.
 Due to position ﬂexibility, the gain of Tx-SIMO-FAS is more apparent when the FAS size is small.
 To obtain the optimal performance, the transmitter in Tx-SIMO-FAS can activate the port with the largest MRC gain.
 Similar to SISO-FAS, we can implement the ﬂuid antennas at both ends and optimize their ports using the same principle in Dual-SIMO-FAS.
-In Fig. 19, we present the performance of different SIMO- FAS cases against the FAS size, Ws.
+In Fig. 19, we present the performance of different SIMO-FAS cases against the FAS size, Ws.
 It is assumed that the number of active ports is 4.
 As anticipated, Dual-SIMO-FAS outperforms Tx/Rx-only SIMO-FAS signiﬁcantly, followed by the ﬁxed-position SIMO antenna system.
 When Ws is small, Tx-SIMO-FAS outperforms Rx-SIMO-FAS while the opposite occurs when Ws is large.
-The main reason is that in the SIMO 0.5
+The main reason is that in the SIMO

+0.5
 1
 1.5